Here we take a look at some notable winners of the low amateur honours at The Open

 McIlroy went on to lift the Claret Jug at Royal Liverpool in 2014.

 The Englishman claimed the Silver Medal at Royal Birkdale, finished in a tie for fifth and subsequently turned professional later that year.

 In 2009, his first year as a pro, he would better that performance with a tie for third – his best finish in a major to date.

 Italian golfer Matteo Manassero is the youngest winners of the Silver Medal at the age of just 16 and is also to date the youngest competitor in the modern major era, shooting a final round of 69 which gave him a score of two over par for the tournament.

 Matt Fitzpatrick – 2013 (Muirfield)

 Matt Fitzpatrick was low amateur at Muirfield in 2013, finishing in a tie for 44th.

-He has since gone on to become the youngest Englishman to win four European Tour titles.
+He has since gone on to become the youngest Englishman to win five European Tour titles.

 Scotsman Locke secured the award in 2018 at Carnoustie with a score of nine-over par.